Cowboy vs Rancher: Difference and Comparison

 2. Cowboys work primarily outdoors on the range, while ranchers may work in indoor and outdoor settings, including offices, barns, and fields.

-3. Cowboys often live a more nomadic lifestyle, moving from place to place with the herds, while ranchers live on the ranch and oversee all aspects of its operations.
+3. Cowboys live a more nomadic lifestyle, moving from place to place with the herds, while ranchers live on the ranch and oversee all aspects of its operations.

 4. Cowboys are skilled in horse riding, roping, and other cowboy-related tasks.
 At the same time, ranchers must have a broader range of skills, including animal husbandry, financial management, and land conservation.